 It is no secret that refunds are taking longer than expected, and Royal Caribbean has admitted to delays in processing them.

-Refunds were expected to take 30 days to process, but some refunds are taking up to 45 days.
+Refunds are expected to take up to 45 days.

 The good news is that refunds are going through, it just may take a bit longer than expected.